Cieciak/A/Docs/A Programming Language.md

 >Pointers

 ### Field:
     Used for storing data, it can't be resized.
+But it can be of any size and order.

 ### Pointer:
     User for moving and operationg on data.